-Work-Based Learning is a product within aXcelerate that launched in July 2022.
-This feature was developed to help digitise the work-based learning process for modern training organisations and provide a better experience for everyone involved.
+Work-Based Learning was designed to help digitise the work-based learning process for modern training organisations and provide a better experience for everyone involved.
 Click here to find out more about what the feature can offer and how it can benefit your business.

 Billable Placements